 Are you an innovator?
 Do you have an idea which could make life easier, simpler or better?
 We want you to use your imagination, to think creatively.
 This is a chance to ask “What if?” or even build a fun example of what this might look like.

-Judging is currently in process for the TeenTech Awards 2020, and registration is now open for the TeenTech Awards 2021.
+Registration is now open for the TeenTech Awards 2022.
 Visit the TeenTech Awards page to learn more and register.

 Inspiring Tomorrow's Innovators